Deductible car travel

 Car Depreciation limit

-There is a car limit for calculating the decline in value of a car.
-For the 2024 financial year It is $68,108.
-For the 2023 financial year it is $64,741.
+The car depreciation limit for the 2024 financial year is $68,108.
+The car depreciation limit for the 2025 financial year is $69,764.
 The limit applies whether the vehicle is new or second hand.

 The car limit applies after the cost of the car has been reduced by any GST input tax credits.
-The maximum input tax credit is 1/11 x $68,108 = $6,191 on creditable acquisitions of cars more than the car limit.
+The maximum input tax credit is 1/11 x the car depreciation limit.

 Example